coleea/nextjs-server-action-example/README.md

     - This field contains Actions Id.
 Server check this and identifies the type of action

 - fetch body : your function arguments will be here

+This is 100% autometically generated.
+So you don't need to do anything